 Hypnotherapy training FAQs

-How do you assess your students (otherwise known as - are there exams)?
+How do you assess your students?

 Why do different hypnotherapy schools give different qualifications?